 Leadership skills are buoyed by key employer-requested skills, including written and oral communication, quantitative and information literacy, teamwork, problem solving, and civil responsibility.
 This valuable skill set is embedded into the program’s general education and reinforced in the student’s business coursework, including knowledge in the fields of finance, computer information systems and technology, global business, economics, management, marketing, and accounting.

 The business administration major allows students maximum flexibility to design an individualized program of study tailored to each student’s individual interests and aspirations.
 Students can emphasize one or two content areas: finance, economics, international business, management, marketing, travel & tourism, or accounting.
-Alternately, students can choose a broad undergraduate business background and select courses from a blend of areas.
-The program is designed so that a student can select an additional twelve or more hours of study in one of the many minors offered at Mansfield, or take additional coursework in business.
+Alternately, students can choose a broad undergraduate business background and select courses from a combination of areas.
+The program is designed so that a student can select an additional twelve or more credit hours of study in one of the many minors offered at Mansfield, or take additional coursework in business.

 The program is designed to accentuate faculty talent and focus faculty efforts in a manner that maximizes resources to best serve our student population.